So, What Fun things are there to do in Tucson when it is Hot Hot in the Summer? Read on.

 Near Patagonia there are many things to do.
 For instance, there are ghost towns not too far away, such as Duquesne, Kentucky Camp, and Washington Camp.

 And the wineries of Sonoita and Elgin are fairly close.
-Canelo Hills Vineyards is having a Summer Wine Festival over Memorial Day Weekend.
+Canelo Hills Vineyards is now Flying Leap Vineyards.

 But whatever else you do around Patagonia, do dine at our favorite pizza parlor, the famous Velvet Elvis.